• ABS warning light on

 • Cadillac Escalade

-• Regularly inspect wheel sensors
+• Regularly inspect wheel speed sensors and wiring.

 Sensor Issue

-• Avoid hard braking until repaired
+• Avoid hard braking until the issue is resolved.